socrse/rsecon25-bof-ai/session_1.md

 - How does AI impact existing cultural practices (things we do) and values (things that ought to be) in RSE?
 - Conversely, how do existing cultural practices and values impede or otherwise influence the adoption of AI tools?
-- How should _we_ talk about use of AI tools among ourselves, our broader non-RSE communities, and in (software) publications?
+- How should we talk about use of AI tools among ourselves?
+Among broader non-RSE communities?
+In (software) publications?
 - Can we reach consensus on principles regarding transparency and reporting?
 Can we codify this somehow?
 E.g. some rules of thumb, or a collection of vignettes to illustrate good practice?

 ==Vote here:==